 By Metal Dave (photo by Mick Rock)

-I’ll confess I don’t own a single David Bowie album, but in the very same breath I must also say I have an IMMENSE respect for everything the man has done for rock-n-roll.
-The theatrics, the androgyny, the futuristic musical and artistic concepts and personas were ALL ahead of their time.
+I’m going to shame myself and admit I don’t own a single David Bowie album.
+In that very same breath, however, I also must say I have IMMENSE respect for everything the man has done for rock-n-roll.
+The theatrics, the androgyny, the futuristic musical/artistic concepts and personas were ALL ahead of their time.

 It may be hard to remember in today’s post-Marilyn Manson musical freakscape, but I dare you to look back at Bowie’s 1970s concert footage and tell me his flaming orange mullet, glitter makeup, platform shoes and feather boas were anything less than outrageously shocking.
 Go ahead, I double-dare you!